Abdullah-Nasir-Chowdhury/Bag-File-Converter/readme.md

    pip install -r requirements.txt
    ```

 3. Ensure you have the Intel RealSense SDK installed, which includes the `rs-convert.exe` utility.
+I have add the rs-convert.exe file in the repository for convenience.
    - You can download it from the [Intel RealSense website](https://www.intelrealsense.com/sdk-2/)

 ## Usage